sumanrox/wi-spot/README.txt

-For the lazy people who does'nt want to write commands, A simple Batch Script to enable hotspot on windows 7-10, currently not being actively developed as Windows 10 >= Version 10.0.16299 Build 16299 supports built in hotspot feature and provides internet sharing connection.
+For the lazy people who doesn't want to write commands, A simple Batch Script to enable hotspot on windows 7-10, currently not being actively developed as Windows 10 >= Version 10.0.16299 Build 16299 supports built in hotspot feature and provides internet sharing connection.